It’s Thaipusam: Road Trip To Penang!

 If you have always wanted to visit Penang and experience Thaipusam, this year is a good year as you get to make use of the long weekend.

-You have two options; either take Friday or Tuesday off to get a four-day weekend, or you can take Thursday and Friday off to get a full five-day off.
+You have two options; either take Monday off to get a four-day weekend, or you can even add the Friday before Thaipusam to get a full five-day off.

 Little India Since it’s Thaipusam, the place will be lively and bustling with crowd.
 It’s a great place for shopping if you’ve always wanted to buy a saree, bindhi, bangles, and such.
 There are also plenty of places to eat – so go crazy on delicious Indian food!